 The Yamaha Music Education System’s unique approach to teaching music works to develop a student’s musicality through program activities that include

 - Rhythm Training

 - Ensemble Training

 - Improvisation & Composition

-Timely Education: Children’s listening skills develop dramatically during the early years.
-Each course helps students to develop musical sense through guided listening, singing, and playing activities using variety of music during each stage of aural development.
+- Timely Education – Children’s listening skills develop dramatically during their early years.
+Each course helps students to cultivate musical sense through guided listening, singing, and playing activities, and uses a variety of music and musical styles to develop their musical ear.

-Group Lessons: Yamaha has adopted the format of group lessons because we believe it is vital for children to share the excitement and joy of music with their friends.
-Through group lessons, students inspire each other and drag out each other’s personality.
-The spirit of cooperation and sociability is nurtured.
+- Group Lessons – Yamaha has adopted the format of group lessons because we believe it is vital for children to share the excitement and joy of music with their friends.
+Through group lessons, students inspire each other and work together to learn and play music.
+The spirit of cooperation and sociability is nurtured through this learning format.

-Comprehensive Musical Training: Yamaha Music Education programs offer a well-balanced courses with lessons incorporating not only playing but also other elements such as listening, singing, reading and creating.
-Through these activities, children develop comprehensive music skills.
+- Comprehensive Musical Training – Yamaha Music Education programs offer balanced courses with lessons incorporating playing, listening, singing, reading and creating.
+Through these activities, children develop well-rounded music skills.

-The Yamaha teaching method is a systematic and comprehensive training model that includes singing, ear training, movement and music appreciation.
-Their method of teaching music emphasizes an immersion into the musical community through group classes, ensembles, parents, teachers, friends and concerts – things that a student taking traditional one-on-one music lessons may not be exposed to.
-In the beginning, the keyboard is a tool to confirm a broad range of musical abilities.
+The Yamaha Music Education System is a comprehensive teaching method that includes singing, ear training, music appreciation and movement.
+Their method of teaching encourages students to become a part of the musical community through group classes, ensembles, parents, teachers, friends and concerts.
+In the beginning, the keyboard is used as tool to develop a wide range of musical abilities.

-While private lessons are an important part of the curriculum, they are added later when the student is more physically and mentally mature.
+Private lessons are an important part of Yamaha training; however, they are added later when the student is more mature and has developed their core musical skills.